To Light the Lantern: Power Revealed, Power Concealed — A Reading of Zhang Yimou's Raise the Red Lantern

 Sadly, I’ve always believed architecture is a profession that should demand the deepest empathy for people.
 But the ruling class of this profession is made up of men who favor the higher, the bigger, the grandeur, the better— especially old men who are unable to erect the thing between their legs so instead they dream of erecting something else.

-I finished reading this book Value Investment in Art yesterday.
+Late this year, following a blogger's recommendation, I picked up this book: Options of the Times: Value Investment in Art.
 The author encourages investors to discover non-mainstream (or anti-mainstream) artists.
-That might have worked a hundred years ago, when communication was limited and the art world was relatively independent.
-But in today’s society, what even counts as “mainstream” art?
+This logic might have held up a few decades ago, when communication channels were limited, the art world was relatively self-contained, and niche avant-garde voices could easily find resonance and form a genuine "non-mainstream."
+But today, before we can even begin searching for the "non-mainstream," shouldn't we first ask what actually counts as "mainstream" in our time?
 Is it a shark preserved in formaldehyde, a stainless-steel rabbit, or a banana taped to a wall?

 In the past, the mainstream was defined by critics, art academies, and art associations.
 But now—who holds the power to define it?
 Is it the algorithm?
-If so, then today’s top artists, like Jeff Koons or Takashi Murakami, may soon be swept into the dustbin of history, precisely because they are the ones who attracted the most traffic.
+If so, then today’s top artists, like Jeff Koons or Takashi Murakami, may soon find themselves sealed away by history, precisely because they are the ones who attracted the most traffic.

 So what, then, are the criteria for identifying the next rising stocks?
 It certainly can’t be style anymore.
 The value of art does not lie in aesthetics, nor in aligning with the taste of a particular era—or any era.
 Nor does it lie in inventing new forms.
 These are merely additional values.